- Players, Cards and Objective

 It may be that some allow both teams to count their cards, but in this case in a Hokum game where both teams' card point totals have a units digit of 6, the total game points will be 17, not 16.
 But it is likely that this is just a misunderstanding of the rules by some players, rather than a generally accepted variant.

-The Kuwaiti website koutbo6.com gives rules of Baloot in English and in Arabic which differ from each other and from the Saudi rules given above in several ways.
+The Kuwaiti website koutbo6.com formerly gave rules of Baloot in English and in Arabic which differ from each other and from the Saudi rules given above in several ways.
 Neither of them mentions the possibility of double, triple, locking etc. so maybe these options are not allowed by some groups in Kuwait.

 In some regions, for example in Riyadh, Ashkal bids by the third and fourth players are allowed in the second round of bidding as well as in the first round.
 Some players use this possibility to indicate to their partner in which suits they are strong, for example using Ashkal to indicate strength in the other suit that is the sanme colour as the exposed card, and Ashkal in the second round to show strength in a suit of the opposite colour.